AbelMSG89/json-synchronized/docs/translation-features.md

 ## Overview

-JSON Synchronizer provides powerful automatic translation capabilities using multiple cloud translation services.
+JSON Synchronized provides powerful automatic translation capabilities using multiple cloud translation services.
 Translate your JSON content to multiple languages with a single click while preserving formatting and placeholders.